“Only sing songs you really love.”

 Shepley was born in San Francisco, grew up in Providence, RI, and for decades has called Cambridge, MA, home.
 She sang folk music in college in the ‘70s, then put down the mic until 1990, when she and singer/songwriter Catherine Coleman formed Cabaret Enchanté.
 For five years they performed Coleman's original music, standards and French chansons in Boston clubs and live on Ron Della Chiesa’s WGBH radio show, “Music America.”

 Her vocal career went to the back burner again from 1998 to 2007, while she worked as director of communications at Pine Street Inn, New England’s largest homeless shelter, but she has returned to it with purpose and passion.
 Attending The Tuscany Project, a 10-day intensive vocal workshop held in Italy, helped launch her return.
 It was there she met the fabulous pianist Ron Roy, a workshop faculty member; they later began working together and developing their repertoire.
 In 2010 they became the first U.S. musicians to perform and record a new songbook by lyricist Fran Landesman; the CD earned a four-star/excellent review from Jazzwise Magazine.
-Shepley’s latest ventures are a Laura Nyro show, booked in Boston, Chicago and New York, and a second album of hidden gems from the ‘20s to ‘50s.
+Shepley is currently finishing up an album of little-known songs written from the 1930s to ’50s, and also starting work on a brand new show to debut in the fall of 2014.